SAP-samples/abap-cheat-sheets/08_EML_ABAP_for_RAP.md

 - Internal tables typed with BDEF derived types (`TYPE TABLE FOR ...`) are standard tables with an empty [primary table key](https://help.sap.com/doc/abapdocu_cp_index_htm/CLOUD/en-US/index.htm?file=abenprimary_table_key_glosry.htm) (`primary_key`).
 - Predefined [secondary table keys](https://help.sap.com/doc/abapdocu_cp_index_htm/CLOUD/en-US/index.htm?file=abensecondary_table_key_glosry.htm) are available for many types.
 - These secondary table keys are always [sorted keys](https://help.sap.com/doc/abapdocu_cp_index_htm/CLOUD/en-US/index.htm?file=abensorted_key_glosry.htm).
-- Currently available secondary table keys (as also visibile in one of the images above when using the F2 help in ADT):
+- Currently available secondary table keys (as also visible in one of the images above when using the F2 help in ADT):
   - `entity`: Includes `%key`
   - `cid`: Includes `%cid` or `%cid_ref`, and can - depending on the type - also include `%key` and `%pid`
   - `draft`: Available in draft scenarios; includes `%is_draft`; can also include `%key` and `%pid`